 - Apply for the Job.
 Follow the instructions in the “How to Apply” section of each announcement (upper right tab).
 Instructions will guide you through the application process, providing you detailed information on the questions, forms and format that must be addressed and used to capture your qualifications for the job.
 You may also be asked to answer a series of questions to determine whether you are qualified for the position and assess your skill level and abilities.
 During the application process, veterans may be asked to identify Veterans Preference status (see Tips for Veterans).

 - Applications should accurately represent the skills and competencies applicable to the position announced.

 - Submit all required documents and pay close attention to the application due date (closing date) and application procedures, which will vary by job and the Department component.
 Sometimes, applications only need to be postmarked by the due date.
 Applications usually, must arrive at their specified destination by either 11:59 PM Eastern Standard Time (EST) or by the close of business.

 - Submit any additional documentation outlined in the job opportunity announcement that verifies all qualifications such as transcripts, SF-50 Notification of Personnel Action, performance appraisals and/or Veterans’ Form DD-214.
 If you fail to submit a required document, you may be found ineligible for consideration.

-To post your resume online, apply to certain federal jobs, check on the status of your application, and receive automated job alerts, you must create a USAJOBS member account.
+To post your resume online, apply to certain federal jobs, check on the status of your application, you must create a USAJOBS account.